lukeprofits/lukeprofits/README.md

 <!-- info about me -->
 # About Me
-- Everything I publish publicly with an MIT license is free to use, copy, distribute, modify, sell, whatever you want.
-Credit is appreciated but not required.
+- Everything I publish with an MIT license is free to use, copy, sell, distribute, whatever you want.
+Credit is appreciated, not required.
 - Most of my public repos focus on XMR, which I believe better embody Bitcoin's original intent as a peer-to-peer electronic cash system.
 <br><br>